aws/aws-encryption-sdk-javascript/CONTRIBUTING.md

 This project has adopted the [Amazon Open Source Code of Conduct][code of conduct].
 For more information see the [Code of Conduct FAQ][code of conduct faq] or contact opensource-codeofconduct@amazon.com with any additional questions or comments.

-## Security issue notifications
-If you discover a potential security issue in this project we ask that you notify AWS/Amazon Security via our [vulnerability reporting page][vulnerability reporting].
-Please do **not** create a public github issue.

 ## Licensing